eriqande/sisg-mcmc-opengl-computer-demos/README.md

 programs and data files that are needed to run the demos.
 The Views files necessary will have been put into ~/Library/gfmcmc

-Further instructions on how to use the compiled programs (as well as supporting files, etc) are forthcoming.
+Further instructions on how to use the compiled programs in the MCMC demonstrations done during the lecture series can be found in this video on youtube: [https://youtu.be/a8gjem86Uf4](https://youtu.be/a8gjem86Uf4).
+Note that there was an issue in getting RunNewHybs.sh to work, but I believe that has been fixed in a recent push to GitHub.
+(All that was required was changing the program name within to `./newhybs`.

 Note that I have gotten this to compile on macs pretty easily.
 But haven't yet successfully compiled it on Linux.